ingalin/geographyQuiz/README.md

 # Geography Quiz

-Geography Game for kids in Class 1, 2 & 3, but adults enjoy this game as much as kids. 😊
+Geography Game for kids, but adults enjoy this game as much as kids. 😊

 Each game consists of 30 simple questions which are selected randomly from a 55 question list.
 Each question's answers are displayed in a random order.